kweeuhree/cheatsheet/README.md

 This is a simple HTML, CSS and JavaScript page.

-The content is a cheatsheet to Project Management lectures.
+The content is a cheatsheet to Project Management, SDLC and STLC lectures.

 Bordering each element while aligning helps me to grasp CSS flexbox.